firegloves/MemPOI-Spring-Example/README.md

 # MemPOI-Spring-Example
-An example project showing some ways to integrate MemPOI and Spring
+An example project showing a simple way to integrate MemPOI and Spring